svnv-svsv-jm/init-new-project/README.md

 This template is to develop a PyTorch project, but you can change it to whatever you want.

+It is implied that you are on Mac/Linux.
+No Windows.

 ## Installation via virtual environment

 ### Pre-requisites